AtlasFPGA/msx1fpga/README.md

 It is perfectly explained in the article How to load programs in MSX (https://programbytes48k.wordpress.com/2012/01/04/como-cargar-programas-en-msx/).

 In the (http://www.vintagenarios.com/hilo-oficial-wavs-msx-t1997.html) forum of **Vintagenarios** you can find many MSX programs in WAV format that can be loaded by audio.

+## AtlasFPGA using CYC1000
+For use this core you need have 50Mhz clock in "CLK_X PIN_E15 Optional clock input 3.3 V".
+I tried using internal 12Mhz but it wasn't work.